-First, fire extinguishers themselves are classified into "A", "B" and "C" types.
-(There is a type "D" for chemical/combustible metals fires such as would be created by the magnesium in a flare but I have never seen it successfully used before the flare involved surrounding materials - get the flare off the boat [let the fish below deal with it] and then deal with the fire.)
+First, fire extinguishers themselves are classified into "A," "B" and "C" types.
+(There's a type "D" for chemical/combustible metals fires such as would be created by the magnesium in a flare, but I've never seen it successfully used before the flare involved surrounding materials - get the flare off the boat [let the fish deal with it] and then deal with the fire.)
+Here's an easy way to remember which extinguisher works with which fire:

-The easiest way to remember what the various types of extinguishers are used for is thus:

-"A" - the fire creates ash - paper, bedding, clothes, wood, etc.

-"B" - the subject afire can boil - "POLs" or petroleum, oils and lubricants, etc.

-"C" - a charge runs through it - electronic equipment
+- 1. Use an "A" fire extinguisher if the fire creates ash, from burning paper, bedding, clothes or wood, etc. - 2.
+Use a "B" if the substance on fire can boil, e.g., "POLs" or petroleum, oils and lubricants. - 3.
+Use a "C" if the fire involves electronic equipment and therefore a charge runs through it.

-They also come in sizes (pounds of suppressant).
+Fire extinguishers also come in different sizes (pounds of suppressant).
 For the private boater, size 1 (I) or 2 (II) are the most common and manageable.
 The question is really, "How many do I need for my size boat?"
 And the answers are:

-All power boats, except outboards, less than 26 feet and of open construction must carry one B-I, U. S. Coast Guard approved fire extinguisher.

-All power boats 26 feet to less than 40 feet must carry two B-I or one B-II U. S. Coast Guard approved fire extinguishers.

-40 feet to less than 65 feet must carry three B-I or one B-II and 1 B-I U. S. Coast Guard approved fire extinguishers.
+- 1. All power boats, except outboards, less than 26 feet and of open construction must carry one B-I, US Coast Guard approved fire extinguisher. - 2.
+All power boats 26 feet to less than 40 feet must carry two B-Is or one B-II US Coast Guard approved fire extinguishers. - 3.
+Vessels 40 feet to less than 65 feet in length must carry three B-I or one B-II and 1 B-I US Coast Guard approved fire extinguishers. - 4.
 Larger vessels must adhere to federal regulations about automatic fire-suppression systems in enclosed spaces.

-Well, the next logical questions might be, "What are the suppressants and what is best for my boat?"
+What those suppressants are and what's best for your boat are the next logical questions.
 As would seem obvious to even the casual reader, carbon dioxide (CO2) is one suppressant.
-It smothers the fire by withholding oxygen from the fuel-oxygen-heat equation.
+It smothers the fire by withholding oxygen from the "fuel-oxygen-heat" equation.
 CO2 has one not-so-obvious drawback.
 If you use it on a type-A fire, the high pressure of the CO2 coming out of the canister may very well spread the fire.
-So hold CO2 aside.
+So, hold CO2 aside.

-Another suppressant type is "dry chemical."
-It can handle "A", "B" and type "C" fires but it also has a problem.
+Another type of suppressant is "dry chemical."
+It can handle type A, B and C fires but it also has a problem.
 The chemical suppressant tends to be corrosive in a marine environment.
-Yikes ...
+Yikes!
 So hold that dry chemical aside too.

-What tends to be best, at least for "A" and "B" fires, is foam.
+What tends to work best, at least for A and B fires, is foam.
 It smothers the fire like a blanket.
-The foam is water-based, so the use of it on an electrical fire ("C") can be problematic as it may give a medium for the electricity to reach the salver - you!
-Of course, in a private boat a foam extinguisher will work just fine for your chart plotter that shorted out.
+The foam is water-based so using it on an electrical fire (C) can be problematic as it may give a medium for the electricity to reach the saver - you!
+Of course, in a private boat such as found in our area, a foam extinguisher will work just fine for your chart plotter that shorted out.
 I just wouldn't use it in an environment where a generator is putting out high-voltage power to a large vessel with a myriad of electronic needs such as A/C, TV, radar, microwave oven, refrigerator, etc. That much juice is clearly something you don't want to be in the middle of!

-Where Do I Keep The Extinguishers?
+Where Do I Keep the Extinguishers?

-Where you can get to them - plus the sleeping berths.
+Keep them where you can reach them easily and in the sleeping berths.
 If you awake to a fire, you may have to fight your way out of it.
 Every other extinguisher should be kept in a convenient place - near the galley but not in it, near the engine but not within the engine space, etc. Use common sense.